 Finding A New Crop

 "What crop should I grow?" is a common question farmers new and old commonly ask.
 With changing tastes and also changing weather, farmers have to stay ahead of the curve and not get complacent about what and how they farm.
 In a place where hundreds of different crops...

 Pollinator Friendly Gardens

-Our islands are a diversity of not only people, culture, and ideas, but also climatic diversity.
-From the mountain to the shore, we have over 140 soil types and most of the climatic zones in the world.
+Our islands are a diversity of not only people, culture and ideas, but also climatic diversity.
+From the mountains to the shore, we have over 140 soil types and most of the climatic zones in the world.
 We have thousands of microclimates when you add in topography and how trees and windbreaks affect surface and air temperatures...